“Same, Same, but different”. That’s how we often describe the cycle.

 This unique design will lay claim to the world’s “Longest Building”.

-With a high of 600m and a stunning length of 1,200m it certainly would be an iconic landmark in the New York City skyline.
+With a height of 600m and a stunning length of 1,200m it certainly would be an iconic landmark in the New York City skyline.

 Such a building can only even be contemplated due to the technological advancements in such areas as construction and lifts.